-As previously shown, secondary education is now provided in Ovamboland, and since 1961 the minimum requirements for admission to teacher training schools in Ovamboland have been raised, thus bringing the position on a par with that obtaining in the Police Zone2.
+As previously shown, secondary education is now provided in Ovamboland, and since 1961 the minimum requirements for admission to teacher training schools in Ovamboland have been raised, thus bringing the

 As to the statement regarding Chiefs and Headmen, the Applicants and the persons referred to fail to state that the Government appoints as Chiefs and Headmen such persons as are the traditional or selected leaders of their people.
 It may be true that some of the older men holding such positions are illiterate, but this merely serves to emphasize that the history of education in Ovamboland is but a short one.
 This is a situation which ought to be readily appreciated by all those who are conversant with the difficulties of extending modern education to the indigenous peoples of Africa.
 From evidence available it would seem that at least one of the Applicant States, Liberia, experienced similar difficulties in this regard 3.